Profile picture

 • Analysis (with microdata) in progress.

 We study vehicle population controls, their dynamic effects, alternative policy designs, and implications for efficiency and equity.
 We leverage data on the universe of vehicles in Singapore, the number of which is limited by the Vehicle Quota Scheme (VQS).
 Under the VQS, car registrations must be accompanied by permits allocated in fortnightly auctions; after ten years, car permits expire and may be renewed at the prevailing auction price.
-First, we observe that the effective tax on car ownership fluctuates by as much as S$10,000 per year per car, possibly mispricing the negative externalities of car ownership and use.
-To explain these large fluctuations in permit prices, we present a theoretical example explaining herding in car replacement.
-When permit prices fall unexpectedly, car owners renew their permits early, further depressing prices.
-Turning to the data, we formulate a dynamic equilibrium model of car ownership and replacement, which we calibrate to match trends in permit prices and macroeconomic measures.
-This calibration informs our policy recommendations in advance of analysis with government microdata.
+First, we observe that the effective tax on vehicle ownership fluctuates by as much as S$10,000 per year per vehicle, possibly mispricing the negative externalities of ownership and use.
+To explain these large fluctuations in permit prices, we formulate a dynamic equilibrium model of vehicle ownership and replacement by individuals and firms.
+This model will be taken to administrative microdata to evaluate welfare under the current and alternative designs.

 Work in Progress